charles-uno/charles-uno.github.io/_posts/2019-09-10-once-upon-a-time.md

 <img class="half" src="/assets/images/once-upon-a-time.png">
 </div>

 Since then, I've run tens of thousands of simulations to put the hype to the test.
 My code (written in Python) is available on [GitHub](https://github.com/charles-uno/amulet).
 You can also check out the human-readable explanation of how it works in my [Valakut article](http://charles.uno/valakut-simulation/#the-model).
-All values below apply to seven-card hands -- no mulligans.
-Systematic and statistical uncertainties are about 1%.
+All values below apply to seven-card hands playing against a [goldfish](https://mtg.gamepedia.com/Goldfishing) -- no mulligans, no disruption.

 ## Neobrand

-When playing against a [goldfish](https://mtg.gamepedia.com/Goldfishing), 26% of seven-card [Neobrand](https://www.mtggoldfish.com/archetype/modern-neobrand#paper) hands can get [[Griselbrand]] on the table on the first or second turn; 44% do so by turn three.
+About one in four seven-card hands of [Neobrand] can get [[Griselbrand]] on the table on the first or second turn; 44% do so by turn three.
 It's possible to make those numbers better with [[Once Upon a Time]], but it's not pretty:

 |                                              | ≤ T2 | ≤ T3 | ≤ T4 |
 |:---------------------------------------------|:----:|:----:|:----:|